BUSINESS AND SUPPORT SERVICES

 A state agency, including a college district or other institution of higher education or a university system, may transfer any personal property of the state in its possession to another state agency with or without reimbursement between the agencies.

-When personal property in the possession of one state agency is transferred to the possession of another state agency the transfers must be reported immediately to the comptroller by the transferor and the transferee on the forms prescribed.
+When personal property in the possession of one state agency is transferred to the possession of another state agency the transfers must be reported immediately to the Director of Business Services and Cashiers Office by the transferor and the transferee on the forms prescribed.

 The state auditor, based on a risk assessment and subject to the legislative audit committee’s approval of including the examination in the audit plan under Government Code 321.013, may periodically examine property records or inventory as necessary to determine if controls are adequate to safeguard state property.